torubylist/mysql/docs/reference/my-operator_run.md

 ### Options

 ```
       --address string                   Address to listen on for web interface and telemetry. (default ":8080")
       --docker-registry string           User provided docker repository (default "kubedb")
       --exporter-tag string              Tag of kubedb/operator used as exporter (default "canary")
       --governing-service string         Governing service for database statefulset (default "kubedb")
   -h, --help                             help for run
       --kubeconfig string                Path to kubeconfig file with authorization information (the master location is set by the master flag).
       --master string                    The address of the Kubernetes API server (overrides any value in kubeconfig)
+      --prometheus-crd-apigroup string   prometheus CRD  API group name (default "monitoring.coreos.com")
+      --prometheus-crd-kinds CrdKinds     - EXPERIMENTAL (could be removed in future releases) - customize CRD kind names
+      --rbac                             Enable RBAC for database workloads
 ```

 ### Options inherited from parent commands